liammcalpineduckietown/book-opmanual-duckiebot/src/setup/setup_account/duckietown_accounts.md

 ### 1) Configure the Duckietown Shell

 The first thing you need to do with `dts` is to set the Duckietown software distribution you want to work with.
 For this version of the book, we use daffy.
-Set the shell to use the daffy distribution by running the following command
+Set the shell to use a profile on the daffy distribution by running the command

-    dts --set-version daffy
+    dts profile switch daffy

 (dt-account-register)=
 ### 2) Get a Duckietown Token